15 Native Tales About the Northern Lights

 12. In Estonia, one legend said the lights appeared when whales were playing games.
 Another said they were sleighs taking guests to a spectacular wedding feast.

-13. Wisconsin’s Menominee Native Americans saw the lights as torches used by benevolent giants used when they speared fish at night.
+13. Wisconsin’s Menominee Native Americans saw the lights as torches used by benevolent giants to spear fish at night.

-14. Fishermen in northern Sweden took the lights as a good prophecy, believing they were reflecting large schools of herring in nearby seas.
+14. Fishermen in northern Sweden took the lights as a good omen, believing they reflected large schools of herring in nearby seas.